TurtlewareAU/homelab-docs/Homelab/Github Actions/Github actions building docker containers.md

 ---
 ### Action Steps

 `steps:` Container which holds all of the steps necessary to perform your action.
-`name:` Step name displayed in the action output `uses:` This is the action (predefined) which is run.
+`name:` Step name displayed in the action output.
+`uses:` This is the action (predefined) which is run.
 `with:` Parameters that change the way the specific select action needs to perform its work.
 `if:` Conditional step when the event triggering this job is a certain event it will run this step.

-`login-uuid` this is auto generated at the time of action creation `metada-uuid` this is auto generated at the time of action creation `build-uuid` this is auto generated at the time of action creation
+`login-uuid` this is auto generated at the time of action creation
+`metada-uuid` this is auto generated at the time of action creation
+`build-uuid` this is auto generated at the time of action creation

 ```yml
 steps: